cerner/terra-toolkit/docs/Webpack.md

 - [file-loader](https://webpack.js.org/loaders/file-loader/) - Instructs webpack to emit the required object as file and to return its public URL.

 ### CSS Loaders and Plugins
 - [autoprefixer](https://github.com/postcss/autoprefixer) - Plugin to parse CSS and add vendor prefixes to CSS rules.
-This is configured for [Terra's supported browsers](https://github.com/cerner/terra-core/wiki/Component-Features#cross-browser-support). \*
+This should be configured with [`browserslist-config-terra`](https://github.com/cerner/browserslist-config-terra). \*
 - [css-loader](https://webpack.js.org/loaders/css-loader/) - The css-loader interprets ``@import`` and ``url()`` like ``import/require()`` and will resolve them.
 The css-loader is also used to parse CSS Modules.
 - [mini-css-extract-plugin](https://github.com/webpack-contrib/mini-css-extract-plugin) - This plugin extracts CSS into separate files and supports on-demand-loading of CSS and SourceMaps.
 - [postcss-loader](https://webpack.js.org/loaders/postcss-loader/) - Transforms styles with JS plugins.